Our Shared Reality

 Information ecosystem - mainstream

 Television is the dominant source of news for most Americans and has traditionally provided the U.S. with a shared reality: a common set of facts and perspectives about a common set of issues.
-Here we show that this source of shared reality is diminishing, but not in the way most observers fear.
-First, the major cable networks (CNN, FNC, MSNBC) have indeed diverged from each other and from the major broadcast networks (ABC, CBS, NBC), covering different topics with different language; however, broadcast news remains relatively homogeneous.
-Second, the audience of majority broadcast news consumers has declined substantially, mostly due to an overall exodus from news consumption, but continues to dominate the corresponding audience for cable.
+This study shows that this source of shared reality is diminishing, but not in the way most observers fear.
+While major cable networks have indeed diverged from each other and from broadcast networks in topic selection and language, broadcast news remains relatively homogeneous.
+However, the audience of broadcast news consumers has declined substantially, mostly due to an overall exodus from news consumption, though it continues to dominate the corresponding audience for cable.

 References